How Much Does Renters Insurance Cost in New York?

 Note that renter insurance companies check your credit score when quoting you.

-But it is a “soft pull,” meaning it’s an inquiry that won’t affect your credit score.
-In contrast, a “hard pull” will impact your FICO score.
+But it is a "soft pull," meaning it's an inquiry" y that won't affect its credit score.
+In contrast, a "hard pull" will impact your FICO "core.

 You should always check the fine print.
 Some policies will not cover an "aggressive" dog.

-Your rates will be higher if you live in areas prone to hurricanes, earthquakes, wildfires, and other natural risks.
+Your rate" will be higher if you live in areas prone to hurricanes, earthquakes, wildfires, and other natural risks.

 Neighborhood Crime Rates